-Wednesday Cloudy.
-Winds W 15 to 20 km/h.
+Saturday Clear.
+Winds W/SW 15 to 20 km/h becoming light in the evening.
 Large and powerful surf conditions in the afternoon and evening are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.

 - observations list type

 Icy and windy weather affecting parts of the NSW central-west and Blue Mountains will continue into Sunday, although strong coastal winds are easing, the Bureau of Meteorology (BoM) says.

 After a slow start to the snow season and a week of small to no surf, an intense cold front has brought some happiness to snowboarders and surfers in Victoria and New South Wales.

 Parts of WA have been receiving persistent showers in recent days, propelling some locations well past their monthly average.